Skip to the content

 Corridor Planning

-That’s why a major part of the Thrive Montgomery 2050 growth map is built on corridors.
-We envision future growth centered around transit stations and along mixed-use corridors that are walkable, bikeable and transit accessible and that connect residents, employees, and visitors to each other and the region.
-Corridors have existing or planned infrastructure to connect residents to jobs, services, and other destinations in the county and region, and they’re also central to accommodating the County’s future growth in a more efficient and sustainable way.
+That’s why new and revitalized corridors are key to the Thrive Montgomery 2050 vision of a more accessible, equitably developed county, with future growth centered around transit stations and along mixed-use corridors that are walkable, bikeable, and transit accessible and that connect residents, employees, and visitors to each other and the region.

 Map of Montgomery County illustrating growth corridors throughout the county as well as large, medium, and small activity centers.
 The map also displays villages and towns as well as transportation systems like the metro, MARC train and major roadways.

-The Growth Map should be considered in the context of the Compact Growth and Complete Communities chapters.
+The Growth Map should be considered in the context of the Compact Growth anThe Growth Map should be considered in the context of Thrive’s Compact Growth and Complete Communities chapters.
+The centers of activity shown are not exhaustive or all existing or potential centers.
+Some of the centers listed on the growth map are not subject to Montgomery County zoning authority.d Complete Communities chapters.
 The centers or activity shown are not exhaustive or all existing or potential centers.
-Some of the centers listed on the growth map are not subject to Montgomery County zoning authority.
+Some of the centers listed on the growth map are not subject to Montgomery County zoning authority

 Though central to our future, corridors have actually occupied a significant place in county planning since the 1964 Wedges and Corridors Plan.
 The 2013 Countywide Transit Corridors Functional Master Plan later enhanced transit opportunities along many corridors to support Montgomery County’s economic development and mobility goals in an environmentally sustainable way.
-Similarly, other plans have addressed major roadways and the centers along these corridors, such as the Veirs Mill Corridor Master Plan and the White Flint Sector Plan.
+Similarly, other plans have addressed major roadways and the centers along these corridors, such as the Veirs Mill Corridor Master Plan and the White Flint Sector Plan

 Looking ahead, Thrive Montgomery 2050 highlights the importance of several existing and evolving corridors, including Rockville Pike/MD 355, Columbia Pike/US 29, Fairland and Briggs Chaney, and University Boulevard.
 The University Boulevard Corridor Plan is expected to be one of the first to follow that vision.